The Gaudí lighthouse

 No hay anuncios

-They worked with the architect in charge of the cross, Maurici Cortés, with whom they carried out the color tests and who provided them with the plans to produce the pieces.
-When they had them ready, they sent them to Germany for them to be assembled onto the structure of the cross.
+They worked with the architect in charge of the cross, Maurici Cortés, with whom they did the color tests and who provided them with the plans to produce the pieces.
+When they had them ready, they sent them to Germany to be assembled onto the cross's structure.
 "The cross was a matter of order, because there are many different types of pieces.
 We were making them arm by arm, fragment by fragment...", explains Guillem.
-"We made endless spreadsheets of 4,000 lines, one for each piece", he recalls.
+"We used to make endless spreadsheets of 4,000 lines, one for each piece", he recalls.

 Cargando